janusquadrifrons/J-Tools4Revit/README.md

 -Function        : Adds timestamp to model in QR code format. \
 -Purpose         : Making the model revision-proof by 3rd parties.

+#### J_QRDECODER
+-Function        : Checks valid timestamp of model created with deployment. \
+-Purpose         : Making the model revision-proof by 3rd parties.

 #### J_VIEWTOFACE
 -Function        : Orients active view according to a selected face. \
 -Purpose         : Smoother 2D operations on 3D models.